 If you want to study at Oxford, you need to apply a year before the start date of your course by completing an online UCAS application form at www.ucas.com.
-Applications open in early September and there is a strict deadline of 6pm (UK time) on 15 October.
+Applications open in June so you can start work on the form from then.
+You won't be able to submit your application until early September.
+There is a strict submission deadline of 6pm (UK time) on 15 October.
 Your application must be complete - including the academic reference - and submitted before the deadline.
 Late applications cannot be accepted.

 Completing a UCAS application for Oxford follows the same process as for other universities, we just have an earlier submission deadline of 15 October.